 Calendula grows best in full-sun, but will tolerate some late afternoon shade, especially in the hottest climates.
 Provide moderate water.
 It won’t like being overly wet, as it is fairly drought-tolerant.
 It is also reported to be deer-resistant!

 The one disease that seems most likely to affect this plant is powdery mildew, which unfortunately is very common here.
 Avoid overcrowding plants to increase airflow and reduce the chances of disease.
 The recommended spacing is about one foot.
 Thankfully, the mildew only seems to affect the foliage and not the blooms.
 Usually, we just let ours ride it out until we finally pull overly infected plants.
+Learn how to prevent and treat powdery mildew organically here.

 When & How to Harvest Calendula